[Webinar] How to Protect Sensitive Data with CSFLE | Register Today

 Try our data mesh prototype and learn how it works

 This prototype is written in Spring Boot Java with an Elm frontend.
 It is backed by Confluent Cloud, including Apache Kafka, ksqlDB, the schema registry, and the recently released data catalog.
-You can try out the hosted version, or you can run (and fork) your own copy of the prototype by following the steps outlined in the GitHub repo.
+You can run (and fork) your own copy of the prototype by following the steps outlined in the GitHub repo.
 The source code is freely available for you to use however you like.

 If you deploy this prototype locally, it will create a cluster, several Kafka topics, a ksqlDB application, and some data generators to populate the topics.
 Schemas are registered to the schema registry as events are produced, while the data catalog stores the data product’s metadata.